-73.5.1 BEd; BEd (After Degree); BA (Native Studies)/ BEd Combined Degrees Program; BMus/ BEd Combined Degrees Program; BPE/BEd (Elementary) (Secondary) Combined Degrees Program; BSc in Human Ecology/BEd Combined Degrees Program; BA (Drama)/BEd Combined Degrees Program
+73.5.1 BEd; BEd (After Degree); BA (Native Studies)/

+BEd Combined Degrees Program; BMus/

+BEd Combined Degrees Program; BPE/BEd

+(Elementary) (Secondary) Combined Degrees

+Program; BSc in Human Ecology/BEd Combined

+Degrees Program; BA (Drama)/BEd Combined

+Degrees Program

-Faculty decisions regarding the Bachelor of Education; Bachelor of Education (After Degree); Bachelor of Arts (Native Studies)/Bachelor of Education Combined Degrees Program; Bachelor of Music/Bachelor of Education Combined Degrees Program; Bachelor of Physical Education/Bachelor of Education (Elementary) (Secondary) Combined Degrees Program; Bachelor of Science in Human Ecology/Bachelor of Education Combined Degrees Program; Bachelor of Arts (Drama)/Bachelor of Education Combined Degrees Program; Bachelor of Arts (Drama)/Bachelor of Education Combined Degrees Program; Bachelor of Arts (Drama)/Bachelor of Education Combined Degrees Program; Combined Degrees Program; Bachelor of Arts (Drama)/Bachelor of Education Combined Degrees Program; Bachelor of an appeal.
+Faculty decisions regarding the Bachelor of Education; Bachelor of Education (After Degree); Bachelor of Arts (Native Studies)/Bachelor of Education Combined Degrees Program; Bachelor of Music/Bachelor of Education Combined Degrees Program; Bachelor of Physical Education/Bachelor of Education (Elementary) (Secondary) Combined Degrees Program; Bachelor of Science in Human Ecology/Bachelor of Education Combined Degrees Program; Bachelor of Arts (Drama)/Bachelor of Education Combined Degrees Program academic standing or standing in an individual course can become the subject of an appeal.
 A student wanting to appeal an academic decision must attempt to resolve the issue first with the professor concerned (if applicable), then with the Department Chair, and, if still unresolved, with the Associate Dean in Undergraduate Student Services.
 If the matter remains unresolved, students may then appeal to the Faculty Academic Appeals Committee.

-Further details of the Faculty's appeal procedures are available from the Director of Student Support or the Associate Dean in Undergraduate Student Services, 1-107 Education North.
+Further details of the Faculty's appeal procedures are available from the Director of Student Support or the Associate Dean in Undergraduate Student Services, 1-107 Education Centre North.
 Certain decisions of the Faculty Academic Appeals Committee may be appealed to the General Faculties Council Appeals Committee.
 See §23.8.